MohamedShiha/Pitch-Perfect/README.md

 # Pitch-Perfect

-This is an iPhone app that will allow users to record their voice and will then modulate the recorded audio to sound like a Chipmunk or Darth Vader.
+An iPhone app that will allow users to record their voice and will then modulate the recorded audio to sound like a Chipmunk or Darth Vader.
 This app will also let the user speed up or slow down the rate of playback, and experience fun echo and reverb effects.

 ## Requirements